styropyr0/oled.h/Readme.md

 // Create OLED and Fragment objects
 OLED oled(128, 64);
-FragmentManager manager(oled);// Create a manager for the Fragments.
+FragmentManager manager(oled); // Create a manager for the Fragments.
 The manager is attached to the corresponding oled object.

 void setup() {
   oled.begin();